lennihein/cpu-emulator/doc/04_backend.md

 All instructions pass through two phases during execution: In the first phase the instruction is said to be *executing*.
 It waits for any source operands to become available and computes its result.
 Once the result is computed, it is made available to waiting instructions, and the instruction transitions to the second phase.

+TODO: Instructions wait for fixed amount of cycles before finishing execution or retirement

   <!-- - Retiring: Determine if instruction causes a fault
     - Fault means microarchitectural fault; both architecturally visible faults like memory protection violations and architecturally invisible faults like branch mispredictions are handled in the same way in the Execution Engine
     - Once the instruction finishes retiring its slot becomes available and may execute a new instruction -->